ZProLegend007/ZenLights/README.md

 ### Requirements

-These will be installed automatically installed using `install.sh` but if you are just using one script then you need to install these with your chosen package manager:
+The `zenlights` command will be installed automatically using `install.sh` but if you are just using one script then you need to install these with your chosen package manager:

 ```
 sudo apt install brightnessctl evtest i2c-tools python3 python3-numpy python3-pyaudio python3-libevdev